evidence-dev/evidence/sites/docs/pages/deployment/firebase/index.md

 ---
 sidebar_position: 4
 title: Firebase
-description: Deploy Evidence to Firebase
+description: Deploy Evidence to Firebase Hosting by linking to a Git repository.
+Hosting supports custom domains and GitHub Actions for data refresh.
 og:
     image: /img/deployment/deploy-firebase.png
 ---

 [Firebase Hosting](https://firebase.google.com/products/hosting) is a GCP service that allows you to host static websites and single-page apps.
-Firebase Hosting can be used to deploy Evidence from a Git repository.
+Firebase Hosting can deploy Evidence apps by linking to a Git repository.

 ## Prerequisites

 - A GCP account
 - An Evidence project pushed to Git service like GitHub, GitLab, or Bitbucket.

-## Deploy your app
+## Deploy Evidence to Firebase

 <Alert status=warning>